 If your fracture was part of a serious accident, you likely suffered additional injuries like organ, nerve, or blood vessel damage.
 These injuries require additional treatments and time to heal.

-When you work with an attorney, they will take all of these factors into consideration when calculating your desired compensation.
+When you work with an attorney, they will take all these factors into consideration when calculating your desired compensation.

-Contact Our Ohio Broken Bones Lawyers for Advice
+Contact Our Ohio Broken Bones Lawyers

-If you suffered one or more bone fractures in an accident, call an Ohio broken bone lawyer from Kisling, Nestico & Redick as soon as possible.
 Work accidents, car crashes, slip and falls, and other incidents can lead to multiple, significant fractures.
 These can put you out of work for months or result in a disability.
 Both of which greatly affect your and your family’s financial position.

 At KNR, our legal team is available to help you gain compensation for your broken bones through a third-party insurance claim or a personal injury lawsuit.
 We can explain your legal options and rights as well as give an objective opinion on your best course of action.
 Whatever the necessary steps to help you recover, we will focus on obtaining you the maximum amount of compensation possible.

-Call us today at 1-800-HURT-NOW to learn more.
+Call KNR at 1-800-HURT-NOW to schedule a free, initial consultation to learn more.